babycommando/machinascript-for-robots/README.md

 ### Step 3: Learning New Skills

 - Skills encompass any function callable from the LLM, ranging from complex movement sequences (e.g., making a drink, dancing) to interactive tasks like taking pictures or utilizing text-to-speech.

-## Installation
-You can have a deep dive on building your machines on the [code directory here](https://github.com/babycommando/machinascript-for-robots/tree/main/MachinaScript).

 Here's a quick overview:
 1. **Clone/Download**: Clone or download this repository into a chosen directory.